theachoem/storypad.me/content/add-ons.md

 ---
-date: "2025-07-03"
+date: "2025-12-01T09:17:32Z"
 draft: false
 title: "StoryPad Add-ons"
-description: "Enhance your journaling with optional add-ons — the only way StoryPad earns money while staying ad-free."
+description: "Enhance your journaling with optional add-ons - the only way StoryPad earns money while staying ad-free."
 ---

 StoryPad is built with love to help you capture your story, and we're committed to keeping it **simple, open, and ad-free**.
 These optional add-ons are the **only way** the app earns money, and every purchase helps us keep improving StoryPad for you.

-Each add-on is a **one-time purchase** — buy once, keep forever.
+Each add-on is a **one-time purchase** - buy once, keep forever.
 No subscriptions.
 No hidden fees.
 Just simple tools to enhance your journaling experience.

-## 🎙️ Voice & Audio Journaling - $1.99
+## 🎙️ Voice & Audio Journaling

 Capture your thoughts with your voice.

 Sometimes the best moments can't wait for typing.
 With Voice & Audio Journaling, you can record your thoughts, feelings, and stories directly into your journal.
-Your voice carries emotion and tone that words alone can't capture—hear your own voice months or years later and relive those moments exactly as you felt them.
+Your voice carries emotion and tone that words alone can't capture-hear your own voice months or years later and relive those moments exactly as you felt them.

 **What you get:**